kevinmoore9/doodlejump/README.md

 ## Background

 Doodle Jump was a popular iPhone game known for it's addicting yet simple gameplay.
-The rules of the game are simple, control the alien to jump from block to block withouot falling out of the screen.
+The rules of the game are simple, control the alien to jump from block to block without falling out of the screen.

 ## Functionality and MVP

 With this implementation of DoodleJump, users will be able to:
   * Start and pause the gameplay
   * Control the alien with the left and right arrow keys and the A and S keys
   * Toggle between multiple background themes

  In addition the game will include:
-  * Basic gamplay obstacles including springs
+  * Basic gameplay obstacles including springs
-  * Appropriate sound and background music that can be easily toggled off

 ## Wireframes